Black sports history from the year you were born

 Stacker compiled a list of Black sports history from the year you were born.
 These memorable sports moments from the past century were compiled using information from professional league record books, statistical databases, museums, historical articles, and other official sources.
 The criteria for significant events included representation in international sporting events, record-setters, first coaches, most valuable players, major achievements, milestone markers, and Black athletes revolutionizing leagues and rules.

-With athletes like Lamar Jackson, Sloane Stephens, Mookie Betts, and Brittney Griner on the rise, just wait to see the history Black athletes make in the years to come.
+With athletes like Lamar Jackson, Sloane Stephens, and Mookie Betts on the rise, just wait to see the history Black athletes make in the years to come.

 You may also like: The 50 largest college football stadiums